 About the author, Stephen Fisher

 As a freelance archaeologist and historian specialising in 20th century maritime warfare, I’m lucky enough to work in a field that I’m deeply passionate about.
-I have been researching Coastal Forces for a number of years and in that time I have recorded or advised on the future of a number of historic motor boats and authored the Haynes Manual on Motor Gun Boats, due in July 2020.
+I have been researching Coastal Forces for a number of years and in that time I have recorded or advised on the future of a number of historic motor boats and authored the Haynes Manual on Motor Gun Boats, published in 2020.
 I have also assisted with the creation of the new Coastal Forces exhibition, which borrows from my own website’s name, which will open at the National Museum of the Royal Navy in 2021.

 Alongside Coastal Forces, I have researched a number of aspects of D-Day, principally embarkation from the south coast (an ongoing line of work originating from a limited study in 2014).
 This work has included archaeological and historical assessments, which have shed new light on D-Day sites in the UK.
 A study in 2018 led to the recovery of a number Mulberry Harbour Kite Anchors off the Isle of Wight and ongoing research has highlighted the role of embarkation areas such as Lepe Country Park.